Skip to content

 #Can clearing the cache fix Vizio TV lag?

-Yes, and it’s often the fastest fix.
+Yes, often the fastest fix.
 Go to Settings > System > Apps, select each streaming app, and tap Clear Cache.
-Netflix and YouTube are the biggest offenders.
-They accumulate hundreds of MB over time.
-Clearing cache doesn’t delete your login or watchlist data, so there’s no downside to doing it regularly.
+Netflix and YouTube are the biggest offenders, accumulating hundreds of MB over time.
+Clearing cache doesn’t delete login or watchlist data.

 #Does a slow internet connection cause Vizio TV lag?

-Slow internet causes buffering and stream-related lag, yes.
+Slow internet causes buffering and stream lag.
 You need 15 Mbps for stable HD and 25 Mbps for 4K.
-But Wi-Fi signal quality matters as much as raw speed.
-A 100 Mbps plan with a weak signal will perform worse than a 50 Mbps plan with a strong one.
-Run the test under Settings > Network > Test Connection and switch to 5GHz or Ethernet if results are inconsistent.
+Signal quality matters as much as raw speed: a 100 Mbps plan with a weak Wi-Fi signal performs worse than a 50 Mbps plan with a strong connection.
+Run the speed test under Settings > Network > Test Connection and switch to 5GHz or Ethernet if results are inconsistent.

 #Will a factory reset fix input delay on a Vizio TV?

-A factory reset fixes software-caused input delay: corrupted settings, botched updates, accumulated junk.
-It won’t help with hardware-limited input lag.
-If your TV already has Game Mode enabled and input lag is still bad after a reset, the panel’s processing hardware is the bottleneck and no software fix will resolve it.
+A factory reset fixes software-caused input delay.
+It won’t help with hardware-limited lag.
+If Game Mode is already enabled and input lag is still bad after a reset, the panel’s processor is the bottleneck.

 #Why does my Vizio TV lag only when streaming certain apps?